Sigurður Bragason: International career

-His international career has taken him to music festivals and such renowned concert halls in Europe and the United States as the Royal Concertgebouw in Amsterdam 1998, Beethoven Haus in Bonn 1992,1993 and 1998, Temppeliaukion Kirko (The Rock-Church) in Helsinki 1997 and 1998, The Weill Recital Hall at Carnegie Hall in New York 1996 and 2000, the Wigmore Hall in London 1993 and 2001 and the John F. Kennedy Memorial Center for the Performing Arts in 2003.
+His international career has taken him to music festivals and such renowned concert halls in Europe and the United States as the Royal Concertgebouw in Amsterdam 1998, Beethoven-Haus in Bonn 1992, 1993 and 1998, Temppeliaukion Kirkko (The Rock-Church) in Helsinki 1997 and 1998, the Weill Recital Hall at Carnegie Hall in New York 1996 and 2000, the Wigmore Hall in London 1993 and 2001 and the John F. Kennedy Memorial Center for the Performing Arts in 2003.

 Bragason has also given recitals in music festivals and concerts series, such as the Encountros festival for modern music in Buenos Aires the Copenhagen European City of Culture festival, Grieg festival in Bergen, Concerti di Sacristia di Borromini in Rome, in the Bevagna music festival in Umbria, the Ibla music festival in Ragusa and the music festival of Catania and I Concerti d´Altamarca in the Veneto, Sorrento and Amalfy.
 He was a soloist with the Sarband orchestra of Vladimir Ivanoff in Bayreuth and the Deutsche Welle Music Room in Bonn.

 His operatic roles include Prince Kalman in the Mondschein Insel by the Nordic Music Prize laureate Atli Heimir Sveinsson at the Nordrhein-Westfalen Cultural Festival in Cologne, Bonn and Bielefeld.
 Also as Sacristan in Tosca at the Icelandic National Theatre, Marcello in La Boheme in the Reykjavík City Theatre, Black Bob in Lets Make an Opera by Benjamin Britten in the Icelandic Opera and Aeneas in Dido and Aeneas by Purcell.
 He has performed arias by Wagner and Mozart with the Iceland Symphony Orchestra and been a soloist in Messiah, Bach cantatas, Vespro della Beata Vergine by Monteverdi and Carmina Burana by Carl Orff under the conductor Willy Gohl.